-For an introduction to the country we recommend Tim Mackintosh-Smith's Travels in Dictionary Land.
-A Patrick Leigh-Fermor for the twenty-first century, he's a great writer with a deep knowledge and love for the country.
+Tim Mackintosh-Smith‘s Travels in Dictionary Land.
+A Patrick Leigh-Fermor for the twenty-first century, he’s a great writer with a deep knowledge and love for the country.
 Learned but good-humoured, this book is the edited highlights of his first twenty years here (it also includes a number of Arabic learning tips).

 Then there are the classic writers from the colonial heyday: Henry de Monfreid, gentleman of fortune, Freya Stark, the last of the romantic travellers, and Wilfred Thesiger, old-school explorer.
 These are seriously good books.

 - Henry de Monfreid, Secrets of the Red Sea (1931)

 - Freya Stark, The Southern Gates of Arabia (1936)

 The Hostage, written by one of Yemen’s top novelists, is set in 1940s Yemen during the Imamate and paints a fascinating picture of this mysterious period.
 As a bonus, the English translation comes with two excellent introductory essays, one of which was written by YCMES Visiting Professor Prof Robert Burrowes.

 - Zayd Mutee’ Dammaj, The Hostage (tr.
 Christopher Tingley & May Jayyusi) (1995)

 The various guidebooks are a few years out of date and not very long – Lonely Planet, for example, only gives the country a few pages at the back of its Oman and UAE guide – and the best by a long way is written in German.
 They just about do the job, though, especially when augmented with things like this restaurant guide to Sana’a, and we are on hand to give you any up-to-date and detailed advice you might need on top of what they provide.